Percolation on Networks with Antagonistic and Dependent Interactions

+The points $\hat{f}^a(i),\hat{f}^b(i)$ in system (\ref{eqn:iterative}) are first iteration points for ($i=1$), i.e., if $f^{b^*}$ is perturbed then a new value $\hat{f}^a(i+1)$ is calculated incorporating the perturbation.The points $\hat{f}^a(i),\hat{f}^b(i)$ are not fixed points, while the points $f_n^a,f_n^b$ in system (\ref{eqn:originalSystem}) are fixed points.
+Since fixed points are always greater than first iterations, if the perturbation is negative, and lesser if the perturbation is positive, the sequence generated by system (\ref{eqn:iterative}) is bounded on both sides by the sequence generated by system (\ref{eqn:originalSystem}).

+This is illustrated in Fig. \ref{fig:sequence}.
+Both systems are perturbed (negative perturbation of $f^{a^*}$).
+The sign of subsequent perturbations alternate between positive and negative.
+As seen in the figure, system (\ref{eqn:originalSystem}) bounds system (\ref{eqn:iterative}) from both sides.
+Hence, if (\ref{eqn:iterative}) diverges under perturbation, the corresponding fixed points of (\ref{eqn:originalSystem}) also diverge under perturbation.

-If the equilibrium point of the above system $(f_a^*,f_b^*)$ is unstable then the corresponding equilibrium point of system (\ref{eqn:originalSystem}), $(S_a^{*}, \ S_b^{*} )$, is also unstable.
-This is because if $f_a(n), \ f_b(n)$ in (\ref{eqn:iterative}) diverge under perturbation, then $f_a(n),\ f_b(n)$ also diverge under perturbation in (\ref{eqn:originalSystem}).
-However, the reverse may not be true, i.e., stability of $(f_a^{*},f_b^{*})$ may not imply stability of $S_a^{*}$ and $S_b^{*}$.
-Thus, the stability of system (\ref{eqn:iterative}) is a necessary condition for $S_a(n)$ and $S_b(n)$ to be stable, or in other words if system (\ref{eqn:iterative}) is unstable at the equilibrium point then system (\ref{eqn:originalSystem}) is also unstable at the same equilibrium point.
+However, the opposite may not be true, i.e., stability of system (\ref{eqn:iterative}) may not imply stability of (\ref{eqn:originalSystem}).
+Thus, the stability of system (\ref{eqn:iterative}) is a necessary condition for $S^a_n$ and $S^b_n$ in (\ref{eqn:originalSystem}) to be stable, or in other words if system (\ref{eqn:iterative}) is unstable at the equilibrium point, then system (\ref{eqn:originalSystem}) is also unstable at the same equilibrium point.

 We analyze the stability of system (\ref{eqn:iterative}) using linear stability analysis.
-The equilibrium point $(f_a^*,f_b^*)$ is stable if and only if magnitude of all the Eigen values of the Jacobian matrix $J$ is less than one.
+The equilibrium point $(f^{a^*},f^{b^*})$ is stable if and only if the magnitude of each eigen value of the Jacobian matrix $J$ is less than one.